Git rebase¶

 Note

-is also covered briefly in advanced/jupyter-config
+git rebase is also covered briefly in Jupyter Notebooks with Git

 and Feature branch workflows.

-Rebasing dependent branches with –update-refs
+Rebasing dependent branches with –update-refs¶

 When you are working on a large feature, it is often helpful to spread the work over several branches that build on each other.